DanielStutzbach/heapdict/README.rst

     Return the (key, priority) pair with the lowest priority, without removing it.

-Unlike the Python standard library's heapq module, the HeapDict supports efficiently changing the priority of an existing object (often called "decrease-key" in textbooks).
+Unlike the Python standard library's heapq module, the heapdict supports efficiently changing the priority of an existing object (often called "decrease-key" in textbooks).
 Altering the priority is important for many algorithms such as Dijkstra's Algorithm and A*.